 You’ll have to make sure you take a good pair of trainers if you want to get involved though!

 You are more than likely going to be gorging on all of the amazing food that is available to you at Vilamendhoo.
 If you’d rather not hang on to the additional pounds then there is plenty you could be doing!

-They offer a variety of land based sports, such as tennis, volleyball, badminton and a mini putting green.
+They offer a variety of land-based sports, such as tennis, volleyball, badminton, and a mini putting green.

 The other popular option would be to snorkel more.
 Do not underestimate the energy spent doing this, especially if you are partial to some freediving!
-The swimming pool and fitness centre also provide further options.
+The swimming pool and fitness center also provide further options.